-- Sprinkle on Parmesan, stick it back in oven to melt.
+- Push the broccoli together a bit and sprinkle on Parmesan.
+Stick it back in oven to let the cheese melt.

 - Preheat oven to 425°F. Wash broccoli and dry very thoroughly.
-(Don’t skip drying — it’s important.
-You can even use a salad spinner if you have one, or just shake, shake, shake all the water out and then pat dry with a towel.)
+Don’t skip drying — it’s important.
+Use a salad spinner if you have one, or just shake, shake, shake all the water out and then pat dry with a towel.

 - Bake for 10 minutes, flip each piece over, and bake for 10 more minutes.
-Sprinkle with Parmesan and pop back in the oven or 2 minutes or until cheese melts.
+Sprinkle with Parmesan (see note) and pop back in the oven or 2 minutes or until cheese melts.

 - Serve immediately.

 - When sprinkling on Parmesan, push the broccoli to the center of the tray so all the cheese goes on the broccoli instead of the tray!